xiaoxiaoflood/firefox-scripts/README.md

   <summary>Redirector</summary>
   Requires basic JS skills to write rules using regex.

-  The main difference between this and extensions like [Redirector](https://addons.mozilla.org/en-US/firefox/addon/redirector/) it that these Firefox extensions record both pre-redirect and final URLs.
+  The main difference between this and extensions like [Redirector](https://addons.mozilla.org/en-US/firefox/addon/redirector/) it that these Firefox extensions record both pre-redirect and final URLs in history.
 I want it to record just the final URL.

   This script can also do more complex things like running a JS function with regex results.

   Finally, the main reason why I wrote this was to integrate it with [Link Status Redux](https://github.com/xiaoxiaoflood/firefox-scripts/tree/master/extensions/linkstatusredux).
 When I point the mouse to a link that I've already visited, LSR displays the time of last visit.
 This is extremely useful for me to know if I have already visited the page and to track changes since last visit.

-  LSR uses Redirector rules to replace links directly in page.
-And as many URLs have gibberish at the end, I have rules to remove them, so that URL remains clean and LST can track last visit correctly (because the gibberish is different every time).
+  LSR uses Redirector rules to replace links directly in page (Redirector extension doesn't do this, it redirects only when you try to load the URL).
+And many URLs have gibberish at the end, so I have rules to remove them, then the URL remains clean and LST can track last visit correctly (because the gibberish is different every time, generating different URLs).

   Note: the list of rules in the script is just an example, mine is much bigger.